ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

    .
 The MSR will then check if the command printed nothing to the standard error output.
-- The [Shell Recorder][] now also prints the content of the protocol file if a test was unsuccessful or you used the command switch `-p`.
+- The [Shell Recorder][] now also prints the content of the protocol file if a test was unsuccessful or you used the command switch `-p`. thanks to René Schwaiger
-- All current versions of Clang-Format (6.0+) and the outdated Clang-Format 5 will now produce exactly the same output for the whole codebase.
+- All current versions of Clang-Format (6.0+) and the outdated Clang-Format 5 will now produce exactly the same output for the whole codebase. thanks to René Schwaiger
 - We added an [Markdown Shell Recorder][] test for the [Constants](http://libelektra.org/plugins/constants) plugin.
-- The [Markdown Shell Recorder][] now prints the path of the test file.
+- The [Markdown Shell Recorder][] now prints the path of the test file. thanks to René Schwaiger
-- If any of the tests in `make run_memcheck` fail valgrind will now set an exit-code which will get picked up by make.
+- If any of the tests in `make run_memcheck` fail valgrind will now set an exit-code which will get picked up by make. thanks to René Schwaiger
-- The haskell binding now explicitly requires GHC installed with a minimum version of 8.0.0 during cmake
+- The haskell binding now explicitly requires GHC installed with a minimum version of 8.0.0 during cmake thanks to René Schwaiger
-- We introduced git reference repositories to save io on our build system
+- We introduced git reference repositories to save I/O on our build system, thanks to Lukas Winkler
-- Set `LD_LIBRARY_PATH` in all tests removing the need to specify it during ctest runs
+- Set `LD_LIBRARY_PATH` in all tests removing the need to specify it during ctest runs thanks to Lukas Winkler
-- Provide the `RUN_SERIAL` property to all tests that can not be run in parallel
+- Provide the `RUN_SERIAL` property to all tests that can not be run in parallel thanks to Lukas Winkler
-- Speeding up your test runs via ctest -j is now possible
+- Speeding up your test runs via ctest -j is now possible thanks to Lukas Winkler

 [Markdown Shell Recorder]: https://master.libelektra.org/tests/shell/shell_recorder/tutorial_wrapper
 [Shell Recorder]: https://master.libelektra.org/tests/shell/shell_recorder